chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     chef-automate config patch --frontend automate.toml
     ```

-1. Unpack the `bootstrap.abb` file on all the Frontend nodes:

-    Login to Each Frontend Node and then run after copying the `bootstrap.abb` file.

-    ```bash
-    chef-automate bootstrap bundle unpack bootstrap.abb
-    ```

 1. Run the following command at the Chef-Automate node of Automate HA cluster to get the applied `config`:

     ```bash
     sudo chef-automate config show > current_config.toml
     ```

-    From Automate **4.x.y** version onwards, OpenSearch credentials are not stored in the config.
+    From Automate **4.x.y** version onwards, OpenSearch credentials are not stored in the `config`.
 Add the OpenSearch password to the generated config above.
 For example:

     ```bash
     [global.v1.external.opensearch.auth.basic_auth]